apache/camel-website/content/blog/2023/08/camel4-whatsnew/index.md

 We have of course cleaned up the code base, such as removing all deprecated APIs and components.
 We have also adjusted some APIs in regard to configuring `CamelContext` with custom settings.

-In terms of backward compatibility then Camel 4 is mostly compatibility for regular Camel applications.
+In terms of backward compatibility then Camel 4 is mostly compatible for regular Camel applications.
 However, if you are using some of the more advanced features and other plugins in Camel then migration is needed.
 Also, custom components must be migrated and recompiled.
 All details can be seen in the [migration guide](/manual/camel-4-migration-guide.html).